Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 USB gaming headsets typically also include a microphone, which can be a small built-in unit or a boom mic.
 Many of the best-performing headsets use a retractable or detachable boom microphone.

 Like other gaming headsets, USB gaming headsets use headphones and microphones and connect to a gaming platform to provide audio output.
-A USB wireless gaming headset, like any wireless headset, will most often use either Bluetooth connectivity or 2.4GHz WiFi for consistent wireless performance.
+Like any wireless headset, a USB wireless gaming headset will most often use Bluetooth connectivity or 2.4GHz WiFi for consistent wireless performance.

 As with other gaming audio peripherals, USB wireless and wired headset models usually have audio quality geared toward the unique demands of game sound effects.
-A gaming sound profile usually emphasizes detail to bring out soft sounds such as enemy footsteps.
+A gaming sound profile usually emphasizes detail, such as enemy footsteps, to bring out soft sounds.
 The most often recommended models of USB headsets use simulated surround sound to generate an immersive audio environment for gaming.
 That said, we have a guide that’ll teach you to equalize a gaming headset, especially if the sound is off.

 USB wireless headsets also deliver more convenience when it comes to charging.
 Using a USB-C cable, a wireless headset like the SteelSeries Arctis Pro Wireless can add about two hours of battery life in just 10-15 minutes.